-This table details the minimum required period for staff and pupils to stay away from school following an infection, as recommended by UK Health Security Agency.
-Identifies a notifiable disease.
+This table details the minimum required period for staff and pupils to stay away from school following an infection, as recommended by UK Health Security Agency. \Identifies a notifiable disease.
 It is a statutory requirement that doctors report these diseases to their local PHE centre.

-Infection Recommended minimum period to stay Comments Athlete's foot away from school None Treatment is recommended; however, this is not a serious condition.
+Infection Recommended minimum period to stay away from school Comments Athlete's foot None Treatment is recommended; however, this is not a serious condition.
 Chicken pox Until all vesicles have crusted over Follow procedures for vulnerable children and pregnant staff.
 Cold sores None Avoid contact with the sores.
 Conjunctivitis None If an outbreak occurs, consult the HPT.
 In the case of an unmanageable outbreak, the HPT may advise exclusions.
-Coronavirus (COVID-19) Cases will be advised to try to stay at home until they feel well enough to get back to their normal activities and do not have a high temperature.
-If tested positive, adults should try to stay at home and avoid contact with other people for 5 days, children should do the same for at least 3 days.
-If symptoms are getting worse contact NHS 119 service or your GP surgery Diarrhoea and/or vomiting Whilst symptomatic and 48 hours from the last episode GPs should be contacted if diarrhoea or vomiting occur after taking part in water- based activities.
+Coronavirus (COVID-19) Suspected cases will be advised to try to stay at home until they feel well enough to get back to their normal activities and do not have a high temperature.
+If tested positive, adults should stay at home and avoid contact with other people for 5 days.
+Anyone aged 18 and under should try to stay at home for 3 days.
+If symptoms are getting worse contact NHS 111 service or your GP surgery Diarrhoea and/or vomiting Whilst symptomatic and 48 hours from the last episode GPs should be contacted if diarrhoea or vomiting occur after taking part in water- based activities.
 Diphtheria Exclusion is essential.
 Family contacts must be excluded until cleared by the HPT and the HPT must always by consulted.